 Flights (Euro Traveller) with British Airways (Airbus A321); travel by private coach throughout; accommodation as described below; breakfasts, 7 lunches, 8 dinners with wine; all admissions; all tips for drivers, restaurant staff, guides; all state and airport taxes; the services of the lecturer and a national guide.

 British citizens and most other foreign nationals require a tourist visa.
-The current cost for UK nationals is around £110, including service charge.
+The current cost for UK nationals is around £141, including service charge.
 This is not included in the price of the tour because you have to procure it yourself.
-You will need to complete an online application in the two-month period before departure, and submit this, along with your passport.
-Since December 2014, it has been obligatory for UK residents of all nationalities to attend one of three application centres, in London, Manchester or Edinburgh, in order to submit biometric data (fingerprints) as part of the visa application process.
-Visa issuing times vary from country to country but UK residents should expect to be without their passports for approximately one week.
+You will need to complete an online application in the two-month period before departure, and submit this along with your passport.
+As of 10th December 2014, it is obligatory for UK residents of all nationalities to attend one of three application centres, in London, Manchester or Edinburgh, in order to submit biometric data (fingerprints) as part of the visa application process.
+Visa issuing times vary from country to country but UK residents should expect to be without their passport for approximately one week.

 Hotel National: an elegant and comfortable 5-star hotel in the city centre, within easy walking distance of the Kremlin; Ring Premier, Yaroslavl, functional and corporate, this 4-star hotel is the best of a limited choice; Hotel Ya, Kostroma, a comfortable, modern hotel.
 Pushkarskaya Sloboda, Suzdal, accommodation is in traditional dacha-style log cabins within the hotel complex.
 Single rooms are doubles for sole use.